Lid-Driven Cavity Flow#

 Warning

-An alternative would be to use the lethe-fluid-block solver; for LBB stable elements must be used (e.g. Qn-Q(n-1)).
+An alternative would be to use the lethe-fluid-block solver for which LBB stable elements must be used (e.g. Qn-Q(n-1)).
 Only the stabilized solver supports the use of equal order elements.

 Non-linear Solver#